 The student is placed in a clinical microbiology laboratory setting under the supervision of qualified laboratory personnel to practice learned skills and enhance their knowledge.
 This experience takes place for a six week, full-time, weekday schedule.
-(Prerequisite: ALHC126, or CLTC102 & PHBC110, Grade of C or better in MLTC110 or POI)
+(Prerequisite: ALHC126, or MLTC102 & PHBC110, Grade of C or better in MLTC110 or POI, A passing grade must be obtained in both lecture and laboratory components of the prerequisite MLT program courses to attend the clinical affiliation for that discipline.)